Table Cloth Fort and Tea Party

 I have girls.
 My oldest, especially, is all girl.
 I promised myself I wasn’t going to let “princess” enter this house.
 I can’t tell you my shock when we walked into a toy store when she was little, and she declared, “Princess!” while pointing at the display.
 Gasp!
 Well, as any good mom does, I have embraced her interests.
-So today we throw a tea party.
+So today we had a tea party.

 Baking has so many teachable moments built into it.
 From measuring and learning fractions to learning to read ingredients and recipes.
 I help my oldest try and find words she might be able to sound out like “eggs” and have her tell me how many we need.
 I put out the baking soda, salt and baking powder and have them try and figure out which one says “baking soda.”
-The tactile element kids crave too.
+Baking has the tactile element kids crave too.
 I’ve found the more I do tactile activities, the less my kids are putting their hands in the toilet, dumping out all my lotion or coloring their bodies with permanent markers.
 So, we bake.

 Why banana bread for a tea party?
 Well, just look:

+Here’s my favorite recipe for banana bread.
 Baking is not made easier with kids.
 Let me just put that out there.
 There will be messes (as proof by the pictures below).
 When there are accidents, I just say that it’s fine – accidents happen and try not to make them feel bad about it.
 However, if they’re not being helpful (i.e. not obeying, grabbing at things they have asked to grab, not sharing) – they’re done “helping.”
 They’re kicked out of the kitchen.
 Abby can crack an egg without shells better than I can because she’s been doing it since she was two.
 Even my one year old gets in the mix while I hold his hand as he dumps ingredients.

 When the bread was cooled, we cut it into shapes for the tea party.